emqx/emqx-enterprise-docs/en_US/getting-started/config.md

 **enum**

 Usually we will list all its optional values near the configuration item of type `enum`.
-Of course, you can also search for  [configuration item](../configuration/configuration.md).
+Of course, you can also search for  [configuration item](../configuration/index.md#).

 **ip**

-When you see that the data type of a configuration item is `ip`, it means that you can set the configuration item in the form of `{ip}:{port}`, for example, `0.0.0.0:1883`.
+When you see that the data type of a configuration item is `ip`, it means that you can set the configuration item in the form of \<IP>: \<Port>`, for example, `0.0.0.0: 1883`.

 **string**